John Murray III

 John Murray III (1808–1892) was a British publisher, third of the name at the John Murray company founded in London in 1777.

-Life
+Early life

 The eldest son of John Murray II (1778–1843) by Anne Elliott, daughter of Charles Elliot, the Edinburgh publisher, he was born on 16 April 1808.
-When he was four years old his father moved the firm to 50 Albemarle Street, which became a meeting-place for men of letters.
+When he was four years old, his father moved the firm to 50 Albemarle Street, which became a meeting-place for men of letters.
 He was educated at Charterhouse School and Edinburgh University, where he graduated in 1827.
 He completed his education by foreign travel, in Weimar delivering the dedication of Lord Byron's Marino Faliero to Goethe.